Cabling the SRP I/O Module

 Note: The alarm function on the SRP I/O module is currently not implemented.

 Cable connections to your SRP I/O module are divided into two sections: external timing ports and console ports.
 Table 4-2 shows the specifications for each section.

 External Timing Ports

 Two external clock source input ports provide a method of ensuring that the system's clock timing remains synchronized with the network's system clock.
-The primary clock is labeled A; the secondary, redundant clock is labeled B. Use the connectors appropriate for your area:
+The primary clock is labeled A; the secondary, redundant clock is labeled B. Use the connector type appropriate for your location:

 - Two 75-ohm E1 2.048-Mbps inputs with BNC connectors

 - Two 100-ohm T1 inputs with three pin wire-wrap connectors.
 Pins are labeled T (Tip), G (Ground), and R (Ring).
 We recommend using 26-AWG wire minimum.

 Note: Use shielded cables to connect the external clock sources to the clock source input ports.